Umair-Zubair/OOP-Project/README.md

 #OOP PROJECT
 # Maze Warrior
+To compile and play the game:
+1) Clone the repository to your PC.
+2) For windows use this command to compile the code: g++ *.cpp -IC:\mingw_dev_lib\include\SDL2 -LC:\mingw_dev_lib\lib -w-lmingw32 -lSDL2main -lSDL2 -lSDL2_image -lSDL2_mixer -o output
+3) After the code compiles, enter this command to start the game: .\output.exe

 ## Overview
 "Maze Warrior" is an engaging 2D RPG game where players embark on an adventure through challenging handcrafted mazes filled with armed enemies and obstacles.
 The goal is to survive, navigate through the maze, defeat enemies, and reach the finish line within a set time limit.